redgeneLoren/ACTajanlangit/content/Authentication-AllUsers/LogginInPage.md

 - `Remember Me` -  It is a checkbox feature where the application will remember your sign in credentials for future log in.

-- `Forgot Password?` - It is a hyperlink feature where you can be able to reset your password to renew your old password.
+- `Forgot Password?` - It is a hyperlink feature where you can be able to reset your password to get a new password.